ReverseAndBot/Snapchat-Bot/README.md

       We didn't use any jailbreaks, debuggers, tweaks or tools like Fr__a, Gh___a or other bulls__t for this iOS milestone again.

-    - Coming soon: Public news announcements, email notifications about Snapchat API SaaS bot news (public releases, limited invitation links to subscribe to the Snapchat API SaaS bot, announcements of further available slots, free entries to the next waiting list etc.)
+    - Done. ~~Coming soon: Public news announcements, email notifications about Snapchat API SaaS bot news (public releases, limited invitation links to subscribe to the Snapchat API SaaS bot, announcements of further available slots, free entries to the next waiting list etc.)~~

     - Please remember to "star" and "watch" this GitHub repository to receive update notifications by GitHub.